Here’s a question we get a lot around here. (Like, a lot):

 Check out our bulldog bites classes, for example – They’re all less than 30 minutes a pop so how’s that for an effective use of your time?

-The question shouldn’t be “Is yoga a full body workout?”
+The question shouldn’t be whether or not yoga is a full body workout.

 Instead, it should be: “How do I have the best yoga workout possible so that I can reap all the benefits of the full body workout I’m going to get?”